DIJ-digital/langfuse-php/README.md

 - Create a chat prompt
 - Fallbacks for prompt fetching when an error occurs
 - Fallbacks for prompt fetching when no prompt is found
+- Batch ingestion of events
+- Single event ingestion with specific methods for each event type

 > **Requires [PHP 8.3](https://php.net/releases/) or [PHP 8.4](https://php.net/releases/)**